Tatler: London Life

+Return to the Tatler name

-In 1940, the magazine absorbed The Bystander, creating a publication called The Tatler and Bystander.
-In 1961, Illustrated Newspapers, which published Tatler, The Sphere, and The Illustrated London News, was bought by Roy Thomson.
-In 1965, Tatler was retitled London Life.
-In 1968, it was bought by Guy Wayte's Illustrated County Magazine group and the Tatler name restored.
+In 1968, London Life was bought by Guy Wayte's Illustrated County Magazine group and the Tatler name restored.
 Wayte's group had a number of county magazines in the style of Tatler, each of which mixed the same syndicated content with county-specific local content.
 Wayte, "a moustachioed playboy of a conman" was convicted of fraud in 1980 for inflating Tatlers circulation figures from 15,000 to 49,000.

 Hong Kong Tatler was launched under licence in March 1977, the magazines are no longer associated and the Hong Kong edition now operates Tatler publications in Asia and Africa under Tatler Asia.

 The magazine was sold and relaunched as a monthly magazine in 1977, called Tatler & Bystander until 1982.
 Tina Brown (editor 1979–83), created a vibrant and youthful Tatler and is credited with putting the edge, the irony and the wit back into what was then an almost moribund social title.
 She referred to it as an upper-class comic and by increasing its influence and circulation made it an interesting enough operation for the then owner, Gary Bogard, to sell to publishers Condé Nast.
 Brown subsequently transferred to New York, to another Condé Nast title, Vanity Fair.

 After several later editors and a looming recession, the magazine was once again ailing; Jane Procter was brought in to re-invent the title for the 1990s.
 The circulation rose to over 90,000, a figure which was exceeded five years later by Geordie Greig.
 The magazine created various supplements including the Travel and Restaurant Guides, the often-referred to and closely watched Most Invited and Little Black Book lists, as well as various parties.

-Kate Reardon became editor in 2011.
-She was previously a fashion assistant on American Vogue and then, aged 21, became the youngest-ever fashion director of Tatler.
+Kate Reardon became editor in 2011, having previously worked for American Vogue, Tatler and Vanity Fair.
 Under Reardon's directorship Tatler retained its position as having the wealthiest audience of Condé Nast's magazines, exceeding an average of $175,000 in 2013.

 Reardon left the title at the end of 2017.
 The appointment of Richard Dennen as the new editor was announced at the beginning of February 2018, and he took up the post on 12 February.

 In 2014, the BBC broadcast a three-part fly-on-the-wall documentary television series, titled Posh People: Inside Tatler, featuring the editorial team going about their various jobs.

 In 2021, Tatler commissioned Nigerian painter Oluwole Omofemi to paint the last painting of Queen Elizabeth II before her death.